-My name is Lisa Maria Marquis, and I am an independent consultant, writer, speaker, and editor.
+My name is Lisa Maria Marquis, and I am an independent consultant, author, speaker, and workshop facilitator.

 As an information architect and content strategist, my mission is to make it easier for people to find, understand, and act on information on the web.
 I specialize in: